ILSCeV/Lara/README.md

 ## Contributing
+We always welcome any help in any form :)

+If you want to contribute, please read this short overview first: [Contributing](https://github.com/ILSCeV/lara-vedst/wiki/Contributing)

-For a detailed list of open requirements and change-requests visit [Issues](https://github.com/4D44H/lara-vedst/issues) and/or contact [Maxim](https://github.com/4D44H) if you want to help.
+For a detailed list of open requirements and change-requests visit [Issues](https://github.com/4D44H/lara-vedst/issues) and/or contact [Maxim](https://github.com/4D44H).

 ## Requirements and installation instructions